AbsoluteVirtueXI/demoquad/README.md

 ## Description

-Identified accounts can propose proposals and vote on them with a basic `Yes` or `No` choice.
+Identified accounts can submit proposals and vote on them with a basic `Yes` or `No` choice.
 The proposals can be voted during a certain number of blocks.
 Only 3 proposals can be proposed per blocks.
 The identification is managed in `pallet-simple-identity`.